 On October 8, 2008, a purported shareholder, Jerry Rosenbaum, filed a derivative action in the Superior Court for the State of California, County of San Diego, against the Company, as nominal defendant, and certain of our current and former officers and directors, as defendants.
 Two other purported shareholders, Mark Campos and Chris Arnsdorf, separately filed substantially similar lawsuits in the same court on October 20, 2008 and November 5, 2008, respectively.
 On October 16, 2009, the plaintiffs filed a consolidated complaint.
 The consolidated complaint, Case No. 37-2008-00093576-CU-NP-CTL, alleges claims for breaches of fiduciary duties, violations of certain provisions of the California Corporations Code, unjust enrichment, and gross mismanagement.
 In February 2010, the court granted the defendants' motion to stay the action pending the resolution of the federal securities class action described above.
-In July 2010, the parties executed a memorandum of understanding does not contemplate any restitution from the defendants.
-Following execution of the memorandum of understanding does not contemplate any restitution from the defendants.
-Following to be included in a stipulation of settlement.
+In July 2010, the parties executed a memorandum of understanding setting forth the terms to be included in a contemplated settlement.
+Any settlement would be subject to court approval.
+The memorandum of understanding does not contemplate any restitution from the defendants.
+Following execution of the memorandum of understanding, plaintiffs conducted certain confirmatory discovery and sought to negotiate a fee award as part of the terms to be included in a stipulation of settlement.
 Plaintiffs have since purported to terminate the memorandum of understanding.
 On January 28, 2011, the court held an informal status conference, at which plaintiffs requested that the court lift the stay of the action.
 The court declined plaintiffs' request.
 Following certain additional confirmatory discovery, we anticipate seeking to enforce the terms of the parties' memorandum of understanding.